 There has been much written in recent years about the value of using nudges and behavioural economics when designing government policies, and in particular in designing regulations.
 It is mainly good stuff - and an introduction is below - but it is important to note that many of the insights are not at all new.
 Adam Smith himself noted that 'The chance of a gain is by every man more or less over-valued, and the chance of loss is by most men undervalued'.
 One aspect of this - the winner's curse - has also been recognised since antiquity.

 It is worth remembering, too, that the use of 'nudges' can be controversial.
-They are somewhat paternalistic - and deliberately hard to spot.
+Nudges are somewhat paternalistic - and intentionally hard to spot.
 This can be problematic if they are used as an indirect means of doing what coercion does directly, which is to cause their targets to act in a way that they would not act of their own free will.
+Their proponents often assert that nudges should only be used when they make individuals better off, not as judged by the policy maker but as judged by the person being judged.
+But some of us actively prefer to take risks, for instance, or eat sweet and fatty foods, reckoning that we would rather live a life which is short and merry than one that is long and austere.
+What right does the state (or regulator) have to nudge us and make us feel guilty?

 The Winner's Curse - mentioned above - is the well known phenomenon that those who win auctions, or set up new businesses are generally more optimistic and/or less well-informed than their competitors.
 They are therefore more likely to have over-estimated the chances of success or to have paid over the odds for winning a telecoms licence, an auction etc.